jeblad/language-detect/README.md

 The N-gram statistics is a bit unusual by using a space replacement character.
 This set will catch some affixes, but not the long ones, and the statistics will be somewhat diffuse compared with the affix rules and the keywords.
 The N-grams might catch infix rules that are otherwise lost.

+- **Note 3**: *This is tested, and works as expected.*

 As some affixes can be quite long in Norwegian, and also stacked, like “bilistene” (“the motorists”, definite plural) and “bilkjøringen” (“to drive a car”, definite singular), separate statistics is built for the affix rules to avoid very long N-grams.

+- **Note 4**: *This is only partially tested, and there  are no conclusions whether this works better or worse.*

 The keywords are a list of known words where the written language forms diverge.
 This is quite interesting as some words are quite good markers, especially for older texts.
-The keywords have rules to control inflection
+The keywords have rules to control inflection.

+- **Note 5**: *This is not tested.*

 ## Usage

 Each statistic gives a count of the number of occurrences after cleanup in the export script.
 The capitalized words are removed from the text, literal quotes are removed, and the terms that don't pass spellchecking are removed.
 Spellcheckers for Bokmål and Nynorsk are pretty forgiving, so most of the language variants should pass as acceptable.

-- **Note 3**: *Filtering by spellchecking will remove a lot of words that is not valid, and make the determination a lot harder.*
+That is a spellchecker for Bokmål will mostly accept Riksmål, and a spellchecker for Nynorsk will mostly accept Høgmål.

-Capitalized words are removed on an assumption that it is highly likely that such words are names, and thus are very noisy as they often comes from other cultural areas.
+Capitalized words are removed on an assumption that it is highly likely that such words are names, and thus are noise as they often comes from other cultural areas.

 Literal quotes are removed on an assumption that it is highly likely they contain snippets of text in other languages, or spoken text which might have other properties than written text.

 Whatever don't pass the spellchecker is removed too, on the assumption that the term seems so strange that it is unlikely they are a good source for language detection.
 This step is rather dangerous, as it can easily remove what is indicative for a specific language variant.

 The *prior probability of the language variant* is given in the marginals section of the statistics, while the prior probability of the predictor must be calculated over all actual variants.
-If the purpose is only to compare the posterior probability, ie. identification of the language variant, then the prior probability of the predictor can be dropped.
+If the purpose is only to compare the posterior probability, i.e. identification of the language variant, then the prior probability of the predictor can be dropped.

 ### N-gram statistics

-These statistics describe the differences in use of N-grams, that is the *conditional probability for observing the N-gram given the language specific form*.
+These statistics describe the differences in use of N-grams, that is the *conditional probability for observing the N-gram given the language variant*.

 N-grams with *N* equal to 1 are only generated for Bokmål and Nynorsk, as the variants have non-significant differences.
 N-grams with *N* equal to 2, 3, and 4, are generated for various variants.
 Increasing *N* gives increased differences during classification, but also increased data size aka size of JSON files.
 With increasing *N* there will also be an increasing lack of evidence, thus it will be a drop in differences during classification.

-These statistics are completely built by the script, with N-grams extracted from the source texts.
+These statistics are completely built by the script, with N-grams extracted from the (not included) training data.

 ### Affix statistics

-These statistics describe the differences in use of affixes, that is the *conditional probability for observing the affix given the language specific form*.
+These statistics describe the differences in use of affixes, that is the *conditional probability for observing the affix given the language variant*.

+There are at least two different possible implementations of affix statistics; either handling affixes in a separate structure or in the same structure as the N-grams.

 These statistics are built with the affix files as patterns, with terms extracted from the source texts.

 ### Keyword statistics

-These statistics describe the differences in use of keywords, that is the *conditional probability for observing the keywords given the language specific form*.
+These statistics describe the differences in use of keywords, that is the *conditional probability for observing the keywords given the language variant*.

+Again there are at least two different possible implementations of keyword statistics; either handling keywords in a separate structure or in the same structure as the N-grams.

 These statistics are built with the affix files and keywords as patterns, with terms extracted from the source texts.